Skip to main content Skip to footer

 A place to call my own – how responsible regeneration is helping foster real communities

 For a long-time, finding a place to call home seemed out of reach for Toby.
 He'd suffered life-changing injuries while working as a carer and spent years either sofa-surfing or living in temporary accommodation.
-Toby’s life changed for better when he was was offered a new adaptable-ready apartment by Irwell Valley Homes as part of their regeneration of the Sale West estate in Trafford.
+Toby’s life changed for better when he was offered a new adaptable-ready apartment by Irwell Valley Homes as part of their regeneration of the Sale West estate in Trafford.
 The major regeneration project is an example responsible placemaking that takes on the needs of its community, working with residents to build a sustainable future for the area.

 "I speak to residents that were in last year's phase that are now in fantastic eco-efficient housing, and they love it.
 And they are now part of our estate."